KrishKPal/KrishKPal/README.md

 I'm a second-year undergraduate at IIT Bombay studying Economics, and currently a Core Team Member of the Quant Club, IIT Bombay.

-I like getting curious about things and building projects around whatever catches my interest ✌🏻
+I build projects around whatever I get interested in ✌🏻

 ---